nitzaalfinas/nitchain/README.md

 * `bundle install`

 ## Run
-`bundle exec rackup` or if you want to run in specific port, just run `bundle exec rackup -p 9090`
+`bundle exec rackup` or if you want to run in specific port, just run `bundle exec rackup -p 7859` and you can add --host 0.0.0.0 to make it public.
+But, be careful with security.

 ## Test
 ```bash